How to Become a Freelance Writer: 6 Tips From a $200K Earner

-Most people learn how to become a freelance writer — or, in many cases, how not to become a freelance writer — the hard way: through trial and error.
+Most people learn how to become a freelance writer — or, in many cases, how not to become one — the hard way: through trial and error.

-They start a website, throw up a few samples, pitch jobs on Upwork, and maybe even land a few clients.
+They start a website (often using platforms like WordPress), throw up a few samples, pitch jobs on Upwork to prospective clients, and maybe even land a few projects.

-However, they quickly realize they aren’t making enough money for their time, and certainly not enough to take their freelancing career full time.
+However, they quickly realize that being a part-time blogger doesn’t quite make enough money for time spent on projects, and certainly not enough to take their freelancing career full time.
 This is where many new freelance writers throw in the towel.

 Holly Johnson’s story, on the other hand, shows aspiring freelance writers exactly what is possible with this flexible profession.